This document will guide you through the standalone mode installation process.

 # yum install epel-release

-Create a new file with filename /etc/yum.repos.d/argo.repo
+Create a new file with filename /etc/yum.repos.d/argo.repo and place within it the following contents:

 [argo-prod]